Esri/i3s-spec/format/Indexed 3d Scene Layer Format Specification.md

    - The only supported CRS in this mode is EPSG code, 4326
    - X and Y Coordinate bounds of the layer and XY components of the vertex position are specified in decimal degrees
    - Elevation (the z component of the vertex position) is specified in meters
-   - The radius unit, when the MBV is Minimum Bounding Sphere (MBS), or the halfSize unit of the Oriented Bounding Box (OBB) is specified in meters
+   - The Minimum Bounding Volume (MBV) radius unit (for MBS) or halfSize unit (for OBB) is specified in meters

 For an I3S layer to be in a *local* mode the following requirements must be met:

 All vertex positions are specified using geodetic CRS, identified by an EPSG code.
 Any CRS with an EPSG code *other* than 4326 will be treated as in a local mode.
 In addition:
-  - All the three components of a vertex position (XYZ) need to be in the same unit.
+  - All the three components of a vertex position (XYZ) and the Minimum Bounding Volume (MBV) radius (for MBS) or halfSize (for OBB) need to be in the same unit

 All I3S layers indicate the coordinate system used by the layer with the spatialReference property in the [3dSceneLayerInfo](../docs/1.6/3DSceneLayer.cmn.md) resource.
 This property is normative.